Rodger Bumpass: Legal issues

 On January 15, 2016, Bumpass was arrested for alleged DUI in Burbank, California.
 A police report of the incident alleged that officers of the Burbank Police Department found Bumpass in his car in the middle of the road.
-He was said to have been leaning against the vehicle, and when officers approached him for questioning, he attempted to walk away and lost his balance (nearly falling to the ground).
-Bumpass admitted to drinking and driving after leaving a Burbank bar before the police spotted him, and he was soon handcuffed after failing a sobriety test.
+Bumpass admitted to drinking and driving, and he failed a sobriety test.
 His blood alcohol levels were said to be more than twice the legal limit.
 He was later released on a $15,000 bail shortly the next morning.
+(Note: Attributed to multiple sources:)

 The incident was first reported by celebrity gossip website TMZ several days after it occurred, on January 19.
 A day later, Bumpass alleged to the website that the police had lied about the DUI report, claiming that he was not leaning against his car when officers spotted him, and that he was being tailed and pulled over by the officers before his arrest, though he did confess again to the DUI charge.
 Nickelodeon representatives were notified of the incident by Bumpass, but did not release any immediate comments or actions regarding the matter.

 On January 25, 2016, ten days after the incident, Nickelodeon representatives confirmed to TMZ that Bumpass would remain on SpongeBob SquarePants for the foreseeable future.
 The representatives alleged that the network did not consider DUI charges to be an immoral act, and thus Bumpass was not legally subject to termination.